ms/buildtogether.tech/src/git-team.md

 A [DuckDuckGo][duckduckgo] search for "how to write a good [% i "Git!commit message" %]commit message[% /i %]" turns up several thousand articles.
-Most are variations on the sample shown below; as with programming style (<a section="research"/>), the most important thing is being consistent rather than the particular rules you follow.
+Most are variations on the sample shown below; as with programming style ([% x research %]), the most important thing is being consistent rather than the particular rules you follow.

 ```txt